The Kennel Club has published a new Interim Breed Standard for the above breed which is effective from 1 September 2021.

 A Breed Standard is a guideline which describes the ideal characteristics, temperament and appearance, including the correct colour, of a breed and ensure that the breed is fit for function.
 Absolute soundness is essential.
 Breeders and judges should at all times, be careful to avoid obvious conditions or exaggerations which would be detrimental in any way to the health, welfare or soundness of this breed.

 From time to time certain conditions or exaggerations may be considered to have the potential to affect dogs in some breeds adversely, and judges and breeders are requested to refer to the Breed Watch information related to this breed for details of any such issues.
 If a feature or quality is desirable, it should only be present in the right measure.
-However, if a dog possesses a feature, characteristic or colour described as undesirable or highly undesirable it is strongly recommended that it should not be rewarded in the show ring.
+However, if a dog possesses a feature, characteristic or colour described as highly undesirable, it must not be rewarded in the show ring.

 Energetic small sheepdog, alert and lean.
 Body equal to or slightly longer than height at the withers.
 Length of foreleg greater than depth of body.
 Medium length coat, smooth short hair on face and front of limbs, fringing to rear of front legs and breeches on hind legs.